Everolimus is a targeted cancer drug that blocks cancer growth.

 Never stop taking a cancer drug without talking to your specialist first.

-You usually take everolimus every day for as long as it works.
+You usually take everolimus every day for as long as it is working.

 Tests during treatment